TimStraube/Alphazero/README.md

 ## Alphazero

 Alphazero is a model-based deep reinforcement learning algorithm.<br/>
-The most capable agent achives victory in about 29 moves in the mean on a 9x9 battleship game while playing against a human which needs around 42 moves in the mean.
+The most capable agent achives victory in about 29 moves in the mean on a 9x9 battleship game with ```ships = [5, 4, 3, 2]``` while playing against a human which needs around 42 moves in the mean.

 ## Getting started